 For our latest sea adventure, we went to Captain Dave’s Dolphin Safari off Dana Point.
 Captain Dave operates a smaller catamaran from Dana Point Harbor with a net bottom up front and two glass underwater observation pods.

-Tip: The weather is much cooler in deep waters, so make sure to wear layers and bring a jacket or windbreaker.
+Tip: The weather is much cooler away of the shoreline, so make sure to wear layers and bring a jacket or windbreaker.

 After some safety instructions, we headed into the ocean looking for Whales and Dolphins.
 The crew knows where they usually hang out, so it was relatively easy to spot the first whale.
 We got a glimpse before it decided to dive away hunting for its favorite food at the bottom of the ocean.
 Most whales are just shy and won’t hang out around boats.